BJJ Masters Divisions Explained

 - recently want to get fit

-- found out about the sport and wants to try
+- found out about the sport and want to try

 - learn self defense